Shortest path algorithm

 Algorithms like Dijkstra’s algorithm’s time

-complexity is (note, represents number of nodes and
+represents number of nodes and

 represents number of edges).
 Dijkstra’s

-algorithm holds only for the situations where.
+algorithm holds only for the situations where

 But from the definition of a weighted graph given above, weight values can also